mohamedfrindi/TxtAnime.js/README.md

   // Waiting time for the exit effect to be applied
   // default option : 3
   // outTime : 3s | second

 });

+// ----------------------------------------------------------------

+txt.typed('element',{

+    // selector element
+    // Accepts a string or selector element
+    // You can specify a class directly || txt.animate('.element // .elements')
+    // Or you can add a javascript selector  || document.querySelector('.element') or document.querySelectorAll('.elements')

+  effect : 'typed-1',
+  // Select the effect you want
+  // Accepts 3 options : typed-1 | typed-2 | typed-3
+  // default option : overlay-1

+  text : ['Typed for TxtAnime' , 'Try free' , 'JavaScript Plugin'],
+  // The words you want to apply the effect to
+  // default option : ['Typed for TxtAnime' , 'Try free' , 'JavaScript Plugin']

+  typedStart: 0,
+  // Determining the start time of the effect
+  // default option : 0
+  // delayStart : 0s | second

+  loopTime : 3,
+  // Replay the effect after
+  // default option : 3s
+  // loopTime : 3s | second

+  typedSpeed : 0.05,
+  // set speed typed
+  // default option : 0.05

+  outTime: 1,
+  // Waiting time for the exit effect to be applied
+  // default option : 1
+  // outTime : 1s | second

+});
 ````